 The GAC is committed to working by consensus.

-The GAC will not work on the basis of simple majority for GAC advice.
+The GAC will not work on the basis of a simple majority for GAC advice.

 The Board has the ability to disagree with GAC advice, after trying to find a mutually acceptable solution.

-GAC advice needs to provide clear direction and to provide rationale.
+GAC advice needs to provide clear direction and provide a rationale.

 Process and Considerations Leading Up to the Recommendation

-The Second Draft Report drew a significant number of comments, with a majority in support of the proposed Bylaws change, and with objections from several governments.
+The Second Draft Proposal drew a significant number of comments, with a majority in support of the proposed Bylaws change, and with objections from several governments.
 After the close of the second round of public comments, other governments expressed their concerns regarding the proposed Bylaw change.

 The CCWG-Accountability also received communication from the GAC after its Dublin meeting, as part of its communiqué, which stated:

 “The discussions on Stress Test 18 have helped the Governmental Advisory Committee to have a better understanding of the different views on the issue.
-In assessing the different rationales presented so far related to Stress Test 18, the Governmental Advisory Committee considered:”
+In assessing the different rationales presented so far related to Stress Test 18, the Governmental Advisory Committee considered:

 The need that each and every Advisory Committee ensures that the advice provided is clear and reflects the consensus view of the Committee.